 REAP, CEEE and NSDRC launched the Seeing Is Learning Program in 2012 to document and address the lack of vision care available in China’s rural areas.
 Since that time it has shown that there are millions of children with uncorrected vision and that only one out of every six rural children with poor vision has eyeglasses.
 The current project includes fieldwork such as training teachers, testing village children and evaluating the effectiveness of the program and communicating the results of project evaluations to local and national government ministries within China.

 Located in central China, Xian is home to more than 8.6 million people and the capital city of the Shaanxi Province.
 It is known for being one of the oldest cities in China, the starting point of the Silk Road, and home to the famed Terracotta Army statues.

 Project work is based out of the CEEE Office in Xian at Shaanxi Normal University (SNU), however, participants may also travel with local students and researchers to research sites in the surrounding province or beyond.

 Students will enroll in GIST 495 Global Internship Credit (3 credits) with Professor John Kennedy for the duration of the program.
 The course requirements include reviewing English language research and policy reports for publication, personal essays (reports) on field site visits to villages, schools and rural clinics as well as collaborative projects with Chinese researchers.

-Participants will live in apartments near Shaanxi Normal University, where CEEE is located, and can purchase meals the university cafeteria.
+Participants will live in apartments near Shaanxi Normal University or in on-campus residence halls, where CEEE is located, and can purchase meals in the university cafeteria.

 KU undergraduate and graduate students are eligible.
 The internship is open to a wide variety of majors who have an interest in education, rural health care and international development.
 Prerequisites include a minimum 2.75 GPA.
 Some Chinese language is preferred, but not necessary for internship.